 Forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional, and psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent, for example if they have learning disabilities.
 Some communities use religion and culture as a way to coerce a person into marriage.
+Since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their 18th birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages.

 Schools can play an important role in safeguarding young people from forced marriage.
 There is a range of potential indicators that a pupil may be at risk of forced marriage, details of which can be found on pages 13-14 of the multi-agency guidelines, Handling cases of Forced Marriage.
-Staff can also contact the Forced Marriage Unit if they need advice or information (020 7008 0151 or email fmu@fco.gov.uk democracy, the rule of law, individual liberty, mutual respect, and tolerance of different faiths and beliefs.
-It can also call for the death of members of the Armed Forces in the UK or abroad.
-Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
-The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious, or ideological cause.
+Staff can also contact the Forced Marriage Unit if they need advice or information (020 7008 0151 or email fmu@fco.gov.uk